dtrelogan/react-formstate/docs/api.md

 do not confuse this property with the defaultValue for a react [uncontrolled component](https://facebook.github.io/react/docs/forms.html#uncontrolled-components). input components managed by the framework are [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components). always supply a value property to your inputs.

-note: if you are using the DEPRECATED framework generated 'updateFormState' change handler, for select-multiple and checkbox group inputs *always* supply an array default value in your jsx. you must do this because otherwise the framework has no idea whether your component contains a text input or a select input. i would advise instead using the new 'handleValueChange' handler where this is no longer a concern.
+note: if you are using the DEPRECATED framework generated 'updateFormState' change handler, for select-multiple and checkbox group inputs *always* supply an array default value in your jsx. you must do this because otherwise the framework has no idea whether your component contains a text input or a select input. it is better to use the new 'handleValueChange' handler where this is no longer a concern.

 ### <a name='Field.revalidateOnSubmit'>revalidateOnSubmit</a>